VascoBranco/recode/guidelines/guidelines.md

 ### 2.4.4 Ref (References)

-> When annotating, do not include parenthesis in the tagging except if
-> they're part of the reference's year.
-E.g: tagging an in-text citation
-> as "Author (2020)" is correct, tagging "(Author A 2020, Author B 2021,
-> Author C 2022)" as three separate instances of "(Author A 2020" ,
-> "Author B 2021" and "Author C 2022)" is incorrect as they should be
-> annotated as "Author A 2020", "Author B 2021" and "Author C 2022".
+When annotating, do not include parenthesis in the tagging except if they're part of the reference's year.
+E.g: tagging an in-text citation as "Author (2020)" is correct, tagging "(Author A 2020, Author B 2021, Author C 2022)" as three separate instances of "(Author A 2020" , "Author B 2021" and "Author C 2022)" is incorrect as they should be annotated as "Author A 2020", "Author B 2021" and "Author C 2022".

 ### 2.4.5 Loc (LocationofTaxon)

-> Sometimes a trait value or species is attributed to a location that is
-> in fact a continuous string of location organisational units, such as
-> "Portugal, Lisbon, Campo Grande", which are country, district and
-> parish, respectively.
-In these situations the entire string should be
-> annotated as a single location.
+Sometimes a trait value or species is attributed to a location that is in fact a continuous string of location organisational units, such as "Portugal, Lisbon, Campo Grande", which are country, district and parish, respectively.
+In these situations the entire string should be annotated as a single location.

-Fig13: Loc as Tag
+> **Fig. 13**.
+Loc as Tag.

 ![Fig. 13](img/guidelines_13.jpg)

 ### 2.4.6 Count (individualCount)

-> ***Example 1.*** Counts are the integer numbers of individuals
-> associated with a given value **only** and do not include the common
-> mathematical notation of "n =" denoting sample size.
+***Example 1.*** Counts are the integer numbers of individuals associated with a given value **only** and do not include the common mathematical notation of "n =" denoting sample size.

-Fig14: Count as Tag
+> **Fig. 14**.
+Count as Tag.

 ![Fig. 14](img/guidelines_14.jpg)